M+QuickMedCalc

 About

-APACHE II (Acute Physiology and Chronic Health Evaluation II) estimates in-hospital mortality risk in adult ICU patients, calculated from the worst values of 12 physiological variables in the first 24 hours of ICU admission plus age and chronic health points.
+This APACHE II calculator estimates adult ICU severity and in-hospital mortality risk using the Acute Physiology and Chronic Health Evaluation II score.
+APACHE II is calculated from the worst values of 12 physiological variables in the first 24 hours of ICU admission plus age and chronic health points.
 It is one of the most extensively validated ICU severity scores and remains widely used for case-mix adjustment, severity stratification on admission, and research benchmarking despite the existence of APACHE III and IV.
 Use APACHE II as a one-time admission-day score; use the SOFA score instead when serial daily organ-dysfunction tracking is the goal (SOFA underlies the Sepsis-3 definition: a ≥2-point rise with suspected infection diagnoses sepsis), and consider SAPS II for mixed-population mortality prediction (more common in European cohorts).
 APACHE II is not validated outside the ICU, in dedicated coronary care unit cohorts, in burns patients (use Burns BSA / Parkland), or in paediatric populations.

 Formula